Bedrock-OSS/bedrock-wiki/docs/blocks/ore-loot-tables.md

 2. Next, create a function to loop through and process the dropped items:

 ```
-execute as @e[type=item,name="Barrier"] at @s run structure load my_xp_structure ~~~
+execute as @e[type=item,name="Barrier"] at @s run structure load ore_xp_reward ~~~
 execute as @e[type=item,name="Barrier"] run kill @s
 ```

 This function will execute for any item entity with the name "Barrier" (our dummy item).
-It loads a structure called "my_xp_structure" at the item's location and then kills the item.
+It loads a structure called "ore_xp_reward" at the item's location and then kills the item.

 ### Method 2: Function Loop